patriciogonzalezvivo/eyeo16/README.md

 Note:

 Here is a **recode of 10 PRINT** maze algorithm in to a shader... between lines 14 and 16 you can see how I'm constructing a pseudo random from a sine wave.
-Not particularly simbolic.
+Not particularly symbolic.

-But if I want to **open this random to the Jungiang concept of synchronicity**, I should use more a simbolical source than a sine wave... something that's more **open to the complexity and serendipity of the collective**... like the wind.
+But if I want to **open this random to the Jungiang concept of synchronicity**, I should use more a symbolical source than a sine wave... something that's more **open to the complexity and serendipity of the collective**... like the wind.

 --